Agnez Mo: 2011–2014: Agnez Mo and international debut

-Agnes starred in soap operas Pejantan Cantik (2010), Marisa (2011) and Mimo Ketemu Poscha (2012).
-In 2012, she returned as one of the judges for the season 7 of Indonesian Idol.
-The next year, she became a judge on NET's talent show named after her, Nez Academy.
-In December 2012, she gave the opening and closing speeches at UN Global Youth Forum and performed her unreleased song "Show a Little Love" with American rapper Timbaland.
+Mo starred in soap operas Marisa (2011) and Mimo Ketemu Poscha (2012).
+She continued becoming the judge for the season 7 of Indonesian Idol (2012) and NET's talent show named after her, Nez Academy (2013).
+In December 2012, she gave the opening and closing speeches at UN Global Youth Forum in Bali, Indonesia, as well as performing her unreleased song "Show a Little Love" with American rapper Timbaland.
 They also performed the song at the pre-Grammy launch party in Los Angeles.

-On 1 June 2013, Agnes released her fourth studio album, Agnez Mo, which introduced her new stage name instead of 'Agnes Monica'.
+On 1 June 2013, Mo released her first English studio album, Agnez Mo, on which she rebranded herself with a new stage name.
 Produced by Tearce Kizzo, it is her first album where she co-wrote all the songs.
 The album was originally recorded as her demo which was sent out to record labels in the United States in order to secure a deal for her international debut.
-Although all songs were composed in English, the album was released for Indonesian market only.
-It was released digitally via Souniq Music (bundled with local coffee brand, Kopi Kapal Api) in June 2013.
-Two months later, the album was released physically via Indomaret.
+Agnez Mo was first released digitally for Indonesian market only via Souniq Music (bundled with local coffee brand, Kopi Kapal Api) in June 2013.
+Two months later, the album was available on CDs distributed in Indomaret.
 She also released her first-ever "eau de perfume" line, Rêve, meaning "Dream" in French.

-Mo landed her US record deal with The Cherry Party, a label ventured with Sony Music Entertainment.
+Mo landed her US record deal with The Cherry Party, a then-new label ventured with Sony Music Entertainment.
 Her debut international single, "Coke Bottle", featuring Timbaland and T.I., premiered in September 2013 in a hip hop radio station in Los Angeles, Power 106 FM.
 "Coke Bottle" was released digitally on 8 April 2014, and was serviced to urban radio stations in the United States on 20 April.
-Despite being voted as MTV Iggy's Song of the Summer, "Coke Bottle" failed to enter any Billboard charts.
-In November 2014, it was announced that she had joined the Wright Entertainment Group, a management group owned by Johnny Wright who has handled some of the big names in the US entertainment industry.
-She embarked on the Keep Walking Tour in several cities across Indonesia.
-The tour was sponsored by whisky brand Johnnie Walker.
+The song became a top-ten hit on Asia Pop 40 and was voted as MTV Iggy's Song of the Summer.
+Although "Coke Bottle" failed to enter any Billboard charts, Mo herself reached number 28 on the Billboard Uncharted.
+In November 2014, it was announced that she had joined the Wright Entertainment Group, a management company owned by Johnny Wright.